amartinrmit/pypadf/README.md

 Again, parameters can be overridden on the command line.

-    python difftocorr.py --config ./configs/config_hex_corr.txt --npatterns 10000
+    python difftocorr.py --config ./configs/config_hex_corr.txt --npatterns 1000

-**is there a way to turn this off and just include configs for the next steps?**
 This will generate new config files to plot the correlation and create the PADF

 ## View correlation

-The generated config file from running `difftocorr.py` can be used to plot the q1=q2 plane of the correlation function
+The generated config file from running `difftocorr.py` can be used to plot the q1=q2 plane of the correlation function.

     python plotfxs3d.py --config ./configs/config_hex_a_plot.txt

+To better see the correlation intensity, try chaning the colorscale:

     python plotfxs3d.py --config ./configs/config_hex_a_plot.txt --chigh 0.00005 --clow -0.00005

+You can also try correlating with fewer patterns, and replotting to see the difference.

 ## PADF

 The generated config file from running `difftocorr.py` can be used to generate the padf.
-This will save the output function to the same fold as the input correlation function.
+This will save the output function to the same fold as the input correlation file.

     python corrtopadf.py --config ./configs/config_hex_a_padf.txt

+# Notes:
+- is there a way to set up the configs so we dont require a mask?
+- is there a way to turn this off auto-generation of configs and just include template configs for the padf and plotting steps?
+- if we want to keep the auto-generation, we should be more selective in the .gitignore to remove the pregenerated ones?
+- Plotting for padf? when I tried running the script with the same config but chaning the --fname, it just plotted the q correlation again.